the-draupnir-project/draupnir4all_docs/content/docs/how_to_use_draupnir.md

 ## Setting up Draupnir

 After following the registration you will be invited to a Managment room for your draupnir.
-This room will be the most important room for this.
+This room will be the most important room for using Draupnir.
 Most actions will happen within this room.

 {{< tip "warning" >}}
+Do not leave or part from the management room.

-Make sure to stay in the room.
-Loosing access to the room means that you will loose access to your bot.
+Losing access to the management room means that you will lose access to your bot.
 {{< /tip >}}

 ### Inviting the bot to rooms

+{{< tip >}}
+Commands are run in the management room by sending a message into the room.
+{{< /tip >}}

-Before we can get started you will need to also invite the room into your rooms.
+Before we can get started you will need to invite the bot into your rooms, so that the bot can protect them.
-These are the rooms it will be watching over.

-To do this inside of your Management room run this command for each room you want to protect:
+In order for Draupnir to protect rooms, you will need to run the following command for each room that you want to protect:

 ```
 !draupnir rooms add <room id or room alias>